Protection

 • Don't keep your phone logged into mobile banking or other financial apps

-• Be careful not to allow anyone to "shoulder surf"
+• Don't allow anyone to "shoulder surf"

 • Don’t submit passwords and personal information using public Wi-Fi hotspots